 Applications are considered for our graduate (MS or PhD) level CyberCorp: Scholarship for Service (SFS) scholarship program.
-Apply by April 12, 2019 for 2019 consideration.
+Apply by April 12, 2020 for Fall 2020 consideration.

 UT Dallas students planning to pursue a BS+MS fast track dual degree can also apply for scholarships to support their BS+MS dual degree.
-Students who are not yet in the fast track program but qualify for 2019 start are also eligible to apply.
-Fast track students should be six long semesters away from their MS graduation date starting 2019 semester (need to graduate latest in Spring 2022).
+Students who are not yet in the fast track program but qualify for 2020 start are also eligible to apply.
+Fast track students should be at most six long semesters away from their MS graduation date starting Fall 2020 semester (need to graduate latest in Spring 2023).

 Students completing their BS degrees elsewhere can apply for supporting their two year MS degree in computer science at UT Dallas.

 PhD students can apply to support the last three years of their PhD studies in computer science at UT Dallas.